-Industrial CNC Machines are complex beasts.
-Part of that complexity is inherent, and part of it comes from the myriad of features available for the machine.
+Industrial CNC Machines are complex beasts and a good cnc machine can potentially cost a lot.
+Part of that cost and complexity is inherent, and part of it comes from the myriad of features available for the machine.
 This article is all about a dollars and cents approach to figuring out what those extra options are worth to you.
 The idea is to come up with a simple framework to help you choose and decide whether it’s worth having the options.

 The first thing to consider is what we’re trying to accomplish when we add these options?
 What business goal should we have in mind?